 Maca should not be regarded as a highly effective aphrodisiac due to scant research and testing.
 Known in the Incan culture for its medicinal uses, Maca is believed to boost energy and mental clarity while boosting libido and sex drive.
 However, scientific evidence is limited and does not support all these claims.
 There have only been a few animals studies that show limited effectiveness in using Maca as an aphrodisiac.

-According to Adriane Fugh-Berman, MD, a Georgetown Univeristy Medical Center professor, “Maca might have a positive effect on sexual dysfunction.
+According to Adriane Fugh-Berman, MD, a Georgetown University Medical Center professor, “Maca might have a positive effect on sexual dysfunction.
 Yet there are so many psychological and social aspects when measuring sexual healing that it is hard to be conclusive.”

 “Some claims are over the top – compared to a placebo maca only slightly enhanced sexual desire.
 The strongest evidence is that it may increase sperm count and improve fertility in certain men,” she says.
-Claims for Maca have not been reviewed of approved by the FDA.
+Claims for Maca have not been reviewed as approved by the FDA.

 It is also used for agitation, trouble sleeping related to high blood pressure, nervousness, ongoing mental and physical fatigue (neurasthenia), poor memory or forgetfulness, skin cancer; and as a tonic.